lagubull/SimpleTableView/README.md

 $ pod install
 ```

-> CocoaPods 0.39.0+ is required to build EasyAlert.
+> CocoaPods 0.39.0+ is required to build SimpleTableView.

 ##Usage